Features and licenses for Azure AD Multi-Factor Authentication

-When it comes to protecting your accounts, two-step verification should be standard across your organization.
-This feature is especially important for administrative accounts that have privileged access to resources.
-For this reason, Microsoft offers basic two-step verification features to Office 365 and Azure administrators for no extra cost.
-If you want to upgrade the features for your admins or extend two-step verification to the rest of your users, you can purchase Azure Multi-Factor Authentication.
+To protect user accounts in your organization, multi-factor authentication should be used.
+This feature is especially important for accounts that have privileged access to resources.
+Basic multi-factor authentication features are available to Microsoft 365 and Azure Active Directory (Azure AD) global administrators for no extra cost.
+If you want to upgrade the features for your admins or extend multi-factor authentication to the rest of your users, you can purchase Azure AD Multi-Factor Authentication in several ways.

-This article is meant to be a guide to help you understand the different ways to buy Azure Multi-Factor Authentication.
-For specific details about pricing and billing, you should always refer to the Multi-Factor Authentication pricing page.
+This article details the different ways that Azure AD Multi-Factor Authentication can be licensed and used.
+For specific details about pricing and billing, see the Azure AD pricing page.

 |Phone call as a second factor||●||●||●|

 |Custom greetings for phone calls||●|